-It will be a condition precedent to the funding of the Studio City Project Facility (and therefore must be established prior to the first disbursement from the note proceeds account under the Studio City Notes) that SCI shall procure completion support with an aggregate liability cap of US\$225 million (the "Completion Support"), backed by either (i) letters of credit from acceptable financial institutions, including those with specified credit ratings, or (ii) cash collateral of US\$225 million.
+It is a condition precedent to the funding of the Studio City Project Facility (and therefore must be established prior to the first disbursement from the note proceeds account under the Studio City Notes) that SCI shall procure completion support with an aggregate liability cap of US\$225 million (the "Completion Support"), backed by either (i) letters of credit from acceptable financial institutions, including those with specified credit ratings, or (ii) cash collateral of US\$225 million.
+This requirement was satisfied in December 2013 by the deposit of cash collateral of US\$225 million into a collateral account maintained at a bank of SCI and pledged in favour of the finance parties under the Studio City Project Facility.